 If Your Child Becomes a Victim, He or She May Have Rights

 Sometimes all the teaching in the world won’t save a child from an irresponsible driver.
 If your child was doing all she can to stay safe but still falls victim to a crash, you should contact an experienced car accident lawyer to find out about your child’s rights and whether the child’s medical bills and other compensation can be paid by the at-fault driver or even your own coverage.
-Children’s settlements require court involvement and can get complicated, because our state takes protecting children’s rights to their settlements seriously.
+There's a lot at stake in a South Carolina child’s settlement.
+Most require court involvement and get complicated, because our state takes protecting children’s rights to their settlements seriously.